 Monounsaturated and Polyunsaturated Fats

-These are known as good fats since they have a positive impact on our health and especially on the cardiovascular system.
-They remove thrombus and embolus in the blood vessels and heart tissues, dissolve them so that they are eliminated from the body.
-They are recommended healthy by cardiologists across the world.
+These are known as “good fats” since they have a positive impact on our health and especially on the cardiovascular system.
+They remove thrombus and emboli in the blood vessels and heart tissues and dissolve them so that they are eliminated from the body.
+They are recommended for healthy people by cardiologists across the world.
 They serve the following functions in the human body;

 - They lower the risk of cardiovascular diseases, infarction, and stroke.

-- They lower the levels of low-density lipids (LDL) in the body which is considered as bad lipid.
+- They lower the levels of low-density lipids (LDL) in the body which is considered bad lipids.